 Jackson wanted a solution that might preserve peace and his reputation.
 He sent secretary of war Lewis Cass to offer title to western lands and the promise of tribal governance in exchange for relinquishing of the Cherokee’s eastern lands.
 These negotiations opened a rift within the Cherokee Nation.
 Cherokee leader John Ridge believed removal was inevitable and pushed for a treaty that would give the best terms.
 Others, called nationalists and led by John Ross, refused to consider removal in negotiations.
 The Jackson administration refused any deal that fell short of large-scale removal of the Cherokee from Georgia, thereby fueling a devastating and violent intratribal battle between the two factions.
 Eventually tensions grew to the point that several treaty advocates were assassinated by members of the national faction.16

 In 1835, a portion of the Cherokee Nation led by John Ridge, hoping to prevent further tribal bloodshed, signed the Treaty of New Echota.
-This treaty ceded lands in Georgia for $5 million and, the signatories hoped, limiting future conflicts between the Cherokee and white settlers.
+This treaty ceded lands in Georgia for $5 million and, the signatories hoped, would limit future conflicts between the Cherokee and white settlers.
 However, most of the tribe refused to adhere to the terms, viewing the treaty as illegitimately negotiated.
 In response, John Ross pointed out the U.S. government’s hypocrisy.
 “You asked us to throw off the hunter and warrior state: We did so—you asked us to form a republican government: We did so.
 Adopting your own as our model.
 You asked us to cultivate the earth, and learn the mechanic arts.
 We did so.
 You asked us to learn to read.
 We did so.
 You asked us to cast away our idols and worship your god.
 We did so.
 Now you demand we cede to you our lands.
 That we will not do.”17

 The allure of manifest destiny encouraged expansion regardless of terrain or locale, and Indian removal also took place, to a lesser degree, in northern lands.
 In the Old Northwest, Odawa and Ojibwe communities in Michigan, Wisconsin, and Minnesota resisted removal as many lived on land north of desirable farming land.
 Moreover, some Ojibwe and Odawa individuals purchased land independently.
 They formed successful alliances with missionaries to help advocate against removal, as well as with some traders and merchants who depended on trade with Native peoples.
 Yet Indian removal occurred in the North as well—the Black Hawk War in 1832, for instance, led to the removal of many Sauk to Kansas.20

-Some Indian groups remained too powerful to remove.
+Some Native American groups remained too powerful to remove.
 Beginning in the late eighteenth century, the Comanche rose to power in the Southern Plains region of what is now the southwestern United States.
 By quickly adapting to the horse culture first introduced by the Spanish, the Comanche transitioned from a foraging economy into a mixed hunting and pastoral society.
 After 1821, the new Mexican nation-state claimed the region as part of the northern Mexican frontier, but they had little control.
 Instead, the Comanche remained in power and controlled the economy of the Southern Plains.
-A flexible political structure allowed the Comanche to dominate other Indian groups as well as Mexican and American settlers.
+A flexible political structure allowed the Comanche to dominate other Native American groups as well as Mexican and American settlers.

 In the 1830s, the Comanche launched raids into northern Mexico, ending what had been an unprofitable but peaceful diplomatic relationship with Mexico.
 At the same time, they forged new trading relationships with Anglo-American traders in Texas.
 Throughout this period, the Comanche and several other independent Native groups, particularly the Kiowa, Apache, and Navajo, engaged in thousands of violent encounters with northern Mexicans.
 Collectively, these encounters comprised an ongoing war during the 1830s and 1840s as tribal nations vied for power and wealth.
 By the 1840s, Comanche power peaked with an empire that controlled a vast territory in the trans-Mississippi west known as Comancheria.
 By trading in Texas and raiding in northern Mexico, the Comanche controlled the flow of commodities, including captives, livestock, and trade goods.
 They practiced a fluid system of captivity and captive trading, rather than a rigid chattel system.
 The Comanche used captives for economic exploitation but also adopted captives into kinship networks.
 This allowed for the assimilation of diverse peoples in the region into the empire.
 The ongoing conflict in the region had sweeping consequences on both Mexican and American politics.
 The U.S.-Mexican War, beginning in 1846, can be seen as a culmination of this violence.21

 In the Great Basin region, Mexican independence also escalated patterns of violence.
 This region, on the periphery of the Spanish empire, was nonetheless integrated in the vast commercial trading network of the West.
 Mexican officials and Anglo-American traders entered the region with their own imperial designs.
 New forms of violence spread into the homelands of the Paiute and Western Shoshone.
 Traders, settlers, and Mormon religious refugees, aided by U.S. officials and soldiers, committed daily acts of violence and laid the groundwork for violent conquest.
 This expansion of the American state into the Great Basin meant groups such as the Ute, Cheyenne, and Arapahoe had to compete over land, resources, captives, and trade relations with Anglo-Americans.
-Eventually, white incursion and ongoing Indian wars resulted in traumatic dispossession of land and the struggle for subsistence.
+Eventually, white incursion and ongoing wars against Native Americans resulted in traumatic dispossession of land and the struggle for subsistence.